-We market our products through distribution arrangements and value-added resellers and through our direct sales and applications support organization to customers that include OEMs, ODMs and EMSs.
+We market our products through distribution arrangements and value-added resellers and through our direct sales and applications support organization to customers that include OEMs, ODMs and electronic manufacturing service providers ("EMSs").
 Receivables from our customers are generally not secured by any type of collateral and are subject to the risk of being uncollectible.
-As a result of consolidations in recent years among distributors, sales to our two largest distributors accounted for approximately 26% and 10% of our total revenue for the three months ended September 30, 2014.
+Sales to our largest distributor accounted for approximately 23% and 24% of our total revenue for the three and six months ended June 30, 2015, respectively.
 Significant deterioration in the liquidity or financial condition of any of our major customers or any group of our customers could have a material adverse impact on the collectability of our accounts receivable and our future operating results.
 We primarily conduct our sales on a purchase order basis, and we do not have any long-term supply commitments.

 Moreover, we believe a high percentage of our products are eventually sold to a number of OEMs.
 Although we communicate with OEMs in an attempt to achieve "design wins," which are decisions by OEMs and/or ODMs to incorporate our products, we do not have purchase commitments from these end users.
 Therefore, there can be no assurance that the OEMs and/or ODMs will continue to incorporate our ICs into their products.
 OEM technical specifications and requirements can change rapidly, and we may not have products that fit new specifications from an end-customer for whom we have had previous design wins.
 We cannot be certain that we will continue to achieve design wins from large OEMs, that our direct customers will continue to be successful in selling to the OEMs, or that the OEMs will be successful in selling products which incorporate our ICs.
-The loss of any significant customer, any material reduction in orders by any of our significant customers or by their OEM customers, the cancellation of a significant customer order, or the cancellation or delay of a customer's or OEM's significant program or product could reduce our revenue and adversely affect our operations and financial condition.
+The loss of any significant customer, any material reduction in orders by any of our significant customers or by their OEM customers, the cancellation of a significant customer order, or the cancellation or delay of a customer's or OEM's significant program or product could reduce our revenue and adversely affect our results of operations and financial condition.